6631503046Athichon/coffee-lab/README.md

 1 npm install for pack_Node

-2 if you can't run try chaeck node in you computer
+2 if you can't run try chaeck you have node.js on in you computer

 3 Pls Read README Before starting work